Asplund-Samuelsson/furee/README.md

 CGITPGTLMEGVRFFKGGARTQSLVISSQSQTARFVDTIHMFEEPKVLQLR	0.246331
 ```

-To fit the Ridge Regression Sparse Refit top model using evotuned FBPase-specific UniRep parameters for the underlying representations, use the following command:
+To fit the Ridge Regression Sparse Refit top model using evotuned FBPase-specific UniRep parameters for the underlying representations, use the following command (**Note that too many input sequences may exhaust the available memory!**):

 ```
 source/train_top_model.py \